Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Bungeoppang / 붕어빵 (Fish-Shaped Pastry): These adorable, crispy-on-the-outside, soft-on-the-inside pastries are typically filled with sweet red bean paste, but you can also find them with custard cream, chocolate, or even savory fillings like sweet potato.
-A winter favorite, but available year-round in Myeongdong.
+Bungeoppang / 붕어빵 (Fish-Shaped Pastry): Ready for this?
+These adorable, crispy-on-the-outside, soft-on-the-inside pastries are usually filled with sweet red bean paste, but you can totally find them with custard cream, chocolate, or even savory fillings like sweet potato.
+While they're a winter favorite, good news – you can find them year-round in Myeongdong!

 Price Range: 1,000 - 2,000 KRW per piece (often sold in sets)